micnigh/gulp-frontend-tasks/README.md

 I've found myself reusing most of the same tasks with slight variations.
 Over time I've abstracted most of these tasks so they can be created with a minimal amount of configuration.

-# Why not webpack?

-I find gulp easier adapt to a wide variety of project types.

 # TODO

 - Add karma task